kinescope/ios-kinescope-player/DOCUMENTATION.md

 AttachmentDownloader(out-of-box implementation of KinescopeAssetDownloadable) is based on URLSession for downloading files and used documents directory on disk  for storing downloaded files, all attachments are kept in own directory "KinescopeAttachments".

-# AirPlay
+# AirPlay, Picture in Picture and background mode

 AirPlay lets you share video from Apple devices direct to Apple TV, speakers and popular smart TVs.
 SDK has out-of-box implementation of AirPlay.
-All you need to do is set your app’s AVAudioSession’s category, where policy should be AVAudioSession.RouteSharingPolicy.longForm.

-# Picture in Picture

 Picture in Picture lets you watch a thumbnail-size video play in the corner of your screen while you do other things on your device.
+As AirPlay, SDK also has out-of-box implementaion of PiP and KinescopePlayer has AVPictureInPictureController delegate methods to handle PiP actions.

+ To implement this features in project, just set your app’s AVAudioSession’s category to AVAudioSession.Category.playback and policy AVAudioSession.RouteSharingPolicy.longForm.
+ For make this features working in background enable "Audio.
+AirPlay, and Picture in Picture" in Background Modes capability.
+Also with this capability audio from video will be playing after the app enters in background.